 The origins of superelasticity were briefly outlined in the introduction of this paper.
-While a complete mechanistic description is unnecessary to the task at hand, it is important to note that the transformation between austenite and martensite is driven by temperature, as well as by stress.
-When no stress is applied, we define Af to be the temperature at which martensite is completely transformed to austenite upon heating.
-(This is a somewhat simplified definition, which ignores several complexities that are important, but have no bearing on this specific context.)

-Within a limited range, alloy producers can control the $A_f$ temperatures of Nitinol.
-The higher the $A_f$ temperature, the lower the stress needed to induce the transformation to martensite.
-Thus, the difference between body temperature and the $A_f$ temperature dictates the material properties of the material and, therefore, the apparent stiffness of the stent.
-For each degree that Af is below body temperature, the tensile loading and unloading stresses of Nitinol increase by approximately 4 Nmm-2.
-These are very important concepts that can be vividly demonstrated simply by 'feeling' a Nitinol stent at room temperature and body temperature.
-Figure 12 illustrates the temperature dependence. by comparing the unloadingloading-unloading cycle for a 10 mm Nitinol stent at three different temperatures.
-Note that the COF is increased by nearly 50% in warming from just 30°C to 37°C!
+While a complete mechanistic description is unnecessary to the task at hand, it is important to note that the transformation between austenite and martensite is driven by temperature as well as by stress.
+When no stress is applied, we define A_f to be the temperature at which martensite is completely transformed to austenite upon heating.5 Within a limited range, alloy producers can control the A_f temperatures of Nitinol.
+The higher the A_f temperature, the lower the stress needed to induce the transformation to martensite.
+Thus the difference between body temperature and the A_f temperature dictates the properties of the material and thus the apparent stiffness of the stent.
+For each degree that A_f is below body temperature, the tensile loading and unloading stresses of Nitinol increase by approximately 4 N/mm.
+These are very important concepts that can be vividly demonstrated simply by feeling a Nitinol stent at room temperature and body temperature.
+Figure 12 illustrates the temperature dependence by comparing the unloading-loading-unloading cycle for a 10 mm Nitinol stent at three different temperatures.

-Choosing and controlling the $A_f$ temperature of a stent is one of the most important tasks facing design engineers. $A_f$ must be below body temperature to assure the stent will fully deploy.
-The lower $A_f$ is set, the stiffer the stent; but a very low $A_f$ can lead to unacceptably high COF values.
-A designer can compensate for a low $A_f$ by designing a weaker structure (e.g. reducing strut width), but this will severely reduce RRF.
-In fact, the most efficient combination of RRF and COF is obtained by using $A_f$ temperatures as close to body temperature as possible (without running the risk of being above body temperature).
+Choosing and controlling the A_f temperature of a stent is one of the most important tasks facing design engineers.
+A_f must be below body temperature to assure the stent will fully deploy.
+The lower A_f is set, the stiffer the stent; but a very low A_f can lead to unacceptably high COF values.
+Of course, a designer can compensate for a low A_f by designing a weaker structure (e.g., reducing strut width).
+This, though, will severely reduce RRF.
+In fact, the most efficient combination of RRF and